nodemcu/nodemcu-firmware/docs/en/modules/crypto.md

 `crypto.encrypt(algo, key, plain [, iv])`

 #### Parameters
-  - `algo` the name of the encryption algorithm to use, one of
+  - `algo` the name of a supported encryption algorithm to use
-    - `"AES-ECB"` for 128-bit AES in ECB mode
-    - `"AES-CBC"` for 128-bit AES in CBC mode
   - `key` the encryption key as a string; for AES encryption this *MUST* be 16 bytes long
   - `plain` the string to encrypt; it will be automatically zero-padded to a 16-byte boundary if necessary
   - `iv` the initilization vector, if using AES-CBC; defaults to all-zero if not given